 Topical treatment: A soothing cream or ointment may be applied to the anal area to provide relief from itching and discomfort.

-It’s important to have your dog checked out by a vet if you notice any scooting behaviour, as it can be a symptom of more serious problems like worm infestations or rectal prolapse.
+It’s important to have your dog checked out by a vet if you notice any scooting behavior, as it can be a symptom of more serious problems like worm infestations or rectal prolapse.

 In conclusion, if you care about your dog’s health and cleanliness, you should keep an eye out for indicators of anal gland pain and act quickly to alleviate them.
 When you do this, your dog will appreciate it very much.